 The ISO CRR system is a secure web-based software system operated by ISO that is accessed via a secure web-browser.
-The CRR system can be accessed via the ISO portal with a digital certificate using Internet Explorer version 11, Chrome or Firefox(version 6.0 or higher) and SUN Java Plug-in 1.6.0 Update 21.
+The CRR system can be accessed via the ISO portal with a digital certificate using Internet Explorer version 11, Chrome or Firefox.